-Our units, common stock and rights will be quoted on Nasdaq under the symbols "MCAD," "MCAD," and "MCADR," respectively.
-Our units will be listed on Nasdaq on or promptly after the date of this prospectus.
+We expect our units, common stock and rights to be quoted on Nasdaq under the symbols "MCADU," "MCAD," and "MCADR," respectively.
+We anticipate that our units will be listed on Nasdaq on or promptly after the effective date of the registration statement.
 Following the date the shares of our common stock and rights are eligible to trade separately, we anticipate that the shares of our common stock and rights will be listed separately and as a unit on Nasdaq.
 We cannot guarantee that our securities will be approved for listing on Nasdaq or that they will continue to be listed on Nasdaq after this offering.